jmendiola84/Team_5/README.md

-# How does America feels about immigration?
+# How does America feel about immigration?
 ![Cover.jpg](cover.jpg)
 ## Data Analysis about the impact of immigration in the American sentiments.
 #### *Project created as part of GWU Data Analytics course.*